sunbeam-labs/sbx_gene_clusters/README.md

 ## Configuration

  - threads: Is the number of threads to run parallel processes with
- - genes_fp: Is the path to the downloaded database
+ - genes_fp: Is the path to the downloaded database (directory containing .fasta files)
  - evalue:
  - alnLen:
  - mismatch: